Dependent Care Account

 Q: Is the DCA "use it or lose it"?

-A: Yes, the IRS's "use it or lose it" rule requires unused funds to be forfeited at the end of the plan year.
+A: Yes, the IRS's "use it or lose it" rule requires any unused funds to be forfeited at the end of the plan year's grace period.

-Participants have 90 days from the end of the plan year to file claims for the previous year's expenses.
+Participants have 90 days from the end of the plan year to file claims for the previous year.

-Unlike the health FSA, you may not roll over a small amount of unused funds from one year to the next.
+Unlike the health FSA, you may not roll over a small, set amount of unused funds from one year to the next.

 Q: Who is eligible for coverage?